How Much Will Your Surrogate Cost?

-You also need to find an obstetrician to care for you during the pregnancy.
-Maybe your current OBGYN can manage this, or refer you to a good obstetrician if she can’t.
-Your obstetrician should have treatment privileges at a local hospital –and that is probably where you will deliver the baby.
-Check with both the doctor and the hospital if they will accept your health insurance.
+You also need to find an obstetrician to care for your surrogate/friend during the pregnancy.
+Maybe her current OBGYN can manage this, or she may refer you to a good obstetrician if she can’t.
+The chosen obstetrician should have treatment privileges at a local hospital –and that is probably where your friend will deliver the baby.
+Check with both the doctor and the hospital if they will accept the health insurance.
 If not, you may need to find another doctor or hospital.
 There’s a full discussion about the surrogate’s compensation and benefits in the Surrogacy Guide.

 What other surrogacy costs will your friend encounter?

 Other than the prenatal care and delivery, there are some additional expenses you should be aware of.
 Most official surrogacy contracts will include these fees as “out of pocket” expenses.
 They include:

 - Maternity clothes.
-Yep, none of your clothes are going to fit after the first couple of months.
+Yep, none of your friend’s clothes are going to fit after the first trimester of pregnancy.
 Plan on a whole new wardrobe of comfortable and practical clothes.
 This is usually about $500 in a typical contract.

 - Medications.
-This can be $2,000 to $4000 in injections to prepare your uterus for the embryo transfer.
+This can be $2,000 to $4000 in injections to prepare the surrogate’s uterus for the embryo transfer.
 After the transfer, there are vitamins and some hormone supplements, which can cost $500 or more.

-- If you get sick during the pregnancy, the doctor may recommend bed rest.
+- If your friend gets sick during the pregnancy, the doctor may recommend bed rest.
 That means she may be out several days of salary from her job — which can be a big blow to the family budget.
 That’s why most surrogacy contracts include payments for Loss of Work.
+This benefit can cost thousands of dollars depending on your friend’s current wages and how long she is under bedrest.

-- If you are married and your husband needs to stay home and look after you, then his lost wages are an additional expense as well.
+- If you friend is married and her husband needs to stay home and look after her, then his lost wages are an additional expense as well.
 Most surrogacy contracts limit Loss of Wages to just a few weeks of lost work, or alternatively a simple maximum amount to be paid (about $5000 is a typical number).